inveniosoftware/docs-invenio-ils/docs/customize/configure.md

 ### `CIRCULATION_LOAN_TRANSITIONS`

-A dictionary defining the possible transitions for loans.
+Defines the possible transitions for loan states.
+It manages the different stages a loan goes through, from its creation to its return or cancellation.

 ```python
 CIRCULATION_LOAN_TRANSITIONS = {